Anaerobic bacteria: History and role in normal human flora

 - Johns Hopkins University School of Medicine

-●Fastidious growth requirements that often limit recovery
+●Fastidious growth requirements that often limit recovery.

-●Ubiquity on mucocutaneous surfaces that hampers obtaining meaningful cultures due to difficulty avoiding contamination
+●Ubiquity on mucocutaneous surfaces that hampers obtaining meaningful cultures due to difficulty avoiding contamination by normal flora.

-●The presence of mixed flora including other known pathogens
+●The presence of mixed flora including other known pathogens often requires clinical expertise to differentiate pathogens requiring treatment and commensals that do not.

 - Finegold SM, George WL, Mulligan ME.
 Anaerobic infections.
 Part II.
 Dis Mon 1985; 31:1.